Unless you’re a trust fund baby or the inventor of the next mega-popular app or social media network, an RV is a major investment.

 But it does mean that it makes sense to go the extra mile to ensure your RV stays in good, working order as long as possible — especially since RV repair and mechanical service can be way pricier than you might first imagine.

-Here are nine RV maintenance tips to help you extend the life of your RV and keep on happily camping as long as possible.
+Whether you RV full-time or rent it out on occasion, here are nine RV maintenance tips to help you extend the life of your RV and keep on happily camping as long as possible.

 1. Use it or lose it!